Publications

-My most recent book (co-authored with Donald O. Case) is Looking for Information: A Survey of Research on Information Seeking, Needs, and Behavior published by Emerald Press.
-The 4th edition of this popular and well-cited text includes significant changes from earlier texts.
-Presenting a comprehensive review of over a century of research on information behavior (IB), this book is intended for students in information studies and disciplines interested in research on information activities.
+Looking for Information Book CoverMy most recent book (co-authored with Donald O. Case and Rebekah Willson) is Looking for Information: Examining Research on How People Engage with Information published by Emerald Press.
+The 5th edition of this popular and well-cited text includes significant design changes and new content.
+Presenting a comprehensive review of over a century of research on information behavior (IB), this book is intended for researchers and students in information science and other disciplines interested in how people locate information and apply it in workplaces, schools, and in everyday life.

 I publish widely on topics related to individuals’ information behaviours and qualitative inquiry.
 Notably, much of my work has been published in Library and Information Science Research, including the following award-winning papers: